 - Going to Control Panel, Network & Internet, and Network Connections.

-- Right click the adaptor and go to properties.
+- Right click the adapter and go to properties.

 - Turn on the option “Allow other network users to connect through this computer’s Internet connection” under Sharing tab.
 Make sure to pick the enabled Wireless virtual adaptor as the Home networking connection.